 As a first time visitor to the NCCIE collection, I’m eager to see what I might find next!
 (Thank you for permission to Dr. Jennifer S. Dockstator, National Project Director, NCCIE).

-The thirteen pages of this transcript are too long to include here in whole, but you’re welcome to download the PDF of Solomon Ratt’s translation (with thanks again to NCCIE for permission to share).
+The thirteen pages of this transcript are too long to include here in whole, but you’re welcome to download them (with thanks again to NCCIE for permission to share).